-Due to not trying hard enough or by expecting something unreal, you might be in for disappointment when the Knight of Cups appears reversed.
+Due to not trying hard enough or expecting something unreal, you might be in for disappointment when the Knight of Cups appears reversed.

-The card might also be a sign that someone whom you trusted in will turn their back on you for personal reasons.
+The card might also be a sign that someone whom you trusted will turn their back on you for personal reasons.
 Don’t nag them; they have their own troubles and maybe there’s nothing you can do right now to mend the situation.
 Let some time pass and things will eventually get better.

 The Knight of Cups Tarot Card as the Future

 When the Knight of Cups shows up in the future position, it speaks of joyful action and emotional fulfillment.

 The Knight of Cups, as a future card, indicates a new person who will arrive in your life, or someone you just met and will have a significant influence over you.
 They will admire you and support you, initiating a meaningful relationship.
 It might also be a sign that you will be creative and imaginative.

 In a reading that concerns your long-term future, the Knight of Cups heralds a change for the better.
 You will find a purpose, a new direction, ideas that will inspire you, and people who will love you with all their hearts.

 It’s a sign that you will be able to move past obstacles with grace and certainty.
 If someone new appeared in your life, trust their opinion and motives because they care for you and will gladly help in any kind of trouble.

 The Knight of Cups Reversed as the Future